sanjaysane/CarND-Advanced-Lane-Lines/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+##Camera Calibration

+Images or videos captured by a camera are typically distorted by the lens.
+Using a image like that would cause problems when trying to calculate the curvature or the car's offset to the center line.
+That's why it is important to undistort images first.
+For that a distortion matrix is calculated based on several images of a chessboard captured by the same camera.
+The matrix can then be used to undistort other images.

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
 To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include a description in your writeup for the project of what each image shows.
 The video called `project_video.mp4` is the video your pipeline should work well on.